DMV Permit Test #1

-The DMV practise exams in North Carolina include questions based on the most important traffic signals and legislation in the North Carolina Driver Handbook.
+The DMV practise exams in North Carolina have been updated for January 2024.
+It includes questions based on the most important traffic signals and legislation in the North Carolina Driver Handbook for 2024.
 To study for the DMV driving permit test and driver's licence exam, use actual questions that are very similar (often identical!) to the DMV driving permit test and driver's licence exam.

 You must properly answer 32 of the 37 questions to receive a passing mark.
 To help you prepare for your instruction permit or driver's licence, take this practise test from the North Carolina Department of Motor Vehicles.